linehop/guides/README.md

 # LineHop Guides

-Here is a list of comprehensive guides that explain how to use various features in LineHop's private web backend for super administrators and bar staff.
+Here is a list of the comprehensive guides that explain how to use the various features in LineHop’s internal web backend for super administrators and local bar staff.

 [coming soon]